CognitiveNeuroLab/Illusory-Contours/README.md

 1. We are only using the stimuli showing up in the center, so we can reduce the trials (by 3X)
 2. We are saving the eye tracking data
 3. We are not pausing the paradigm if we lose eye tracking
-4. Block (x trials) will be interrupted after (x trials) with a little break
+4. Blocks will be interrupted after 50, 90 and 130 trials with a little 5 sec break for kids to regain focus.
 5. The attention task is in blue and yellow (to reduce the change that color blind people wouldn't be able to see the change)

 ## License